SNodeC/snode.c/README.md

   echo Configuration for server instance 'echo'
 ```

-Note that now the named instance *echo* now appears at the end of the help screen.
+Note that now the named instance *echo* appears at the end of the help screen.

 To get informations about what can be configured for the *echo* instance it is just needed to write